-The Company has collective bargaining agreements ("CBAs") with three labor unions in the Philippines: (1) Petron Employees Association with 189 members is affiliated with the National Association of Trade Unions and has a CBA effective from January 1, 2015 to December 31, 2019; (2) Petron Employees Labor Union with 43 members has a CBA effective from January 1, 2014 to December 31, 2018, currently under discussion for renewal; and (3) the Bataan Refiners Union of the Philippines with 630 members is affiliated with the Philippine Transport and General Workers Organization and has a CBA effective from January 1, 2014 to December 31, 2018, so f December 31, 2018, approximately 32% of the Company's employees in the Philippines were covered by CBAs.
+The Company has collective bargaining agreements ("CBAs") with three labor unions in the Philippines: (1) Petron Employees Association with 184 members is affiliated with the National Association of Trade Unions and has a CBA effective from January 1, 2015 to December 31, 2019; (2) Petron Employees Labor Union with 43 members has a CBA effective from January 1, 2014 to December 31, 2018, currently under discussion for renewal; and (3) the Bataan Refiners Union of the Philippines with 628 members is affiliated with the Philippine Transport and General Workers Organization and has a CBA effective from January 1, 2014 to December 31, 2018, likewise currently subject of discussions for renewal.
+As of December 31, 2018, approximately 32% of the Company's employees in the Philippines were covered by CBAs.

-The Company has CBAs with two labor unions in Malaysia: (1) the National Union of Petroleum and Chemical Industry Workers has 127 members with a CBA effective from January 1, 2017 to December 31, 2019; and (2) the Sabah Petroleum Industry Workers Union has eight members with a CBA effective from May 1, 2017 to April 30, 2020.
+The Company has CBAs with two labor unions in Malaysia: (1) the National Union of Petroleum and Chemical Industry Workers has 133 members with a CBA effective from January 1, 2017 to December 31, 2019; and (2) the Sabah Petroleum Industry Workers Union has eight members with a CBA effective from May 1, 2017 to April 30, 2020.
 As of December 31, 2018, approximately 22% of the Company's employees in Malaysia were covered by CBAs.